nielsvv08/brawlbox/README.md

 ### Optional

-- `colour`: the main colour theme used throughout the bot as an integer.
+- `colour`: the main colour theme throughout the bot as an integer.
-- `top_gg_token`: the authentication key used to interact with the top.gg API.
+- `top_gg_token`: the authentication key to interact with the top.gg API.

 ## Command Registry

 In order for commands to show up in the selection menu, they should be registred first.
-This is accomplished by sending a `PUT` request to `https://discord.com/api/v8/applications/{application_id}/commands` containing the command objects as JSON data.
-The specific configuration for Brawl Box can be found in the [`commands.json`][commands-file] file.
+This is accomplished by sending a `PUT` request with the command objects as JSON data to the `https://discord.com/api/v8/applications/{application_id}/commands` endpoint.
+The specific configuration for Brawl Box can be found in the [`commands.json`][commands.json] file.

 ## Startup